-If you plan on buying online, make sure Rakuten is turned on.
+If you plan on purchasing online, make sure Rakuten is turned on.
 Many online storefronts frequently have a deal going with Rakuten, and Cricut almost always does.
 Don’t have a Rakuten account?
 Get one for free.

 Must-Have Cricut Tools